 If you need to clone a hard drive Samsung make some great cloning software if migrating to an SSD.

 Naming Structure Backup Hard Disk Drives

-Dont forget to rename your disk drives to something that you will know and makes sense.
-Its makes life easy when you go to your computer and see a disk called “Backup 1” rather than just say “F Drive”.
-To rename a disk in Windows its as simple as just right clicking the disk and select rename.
+Don’t forget to rename your disk drives to something that you will know and that makes sense.
+It makes life easy when you go to your computer and see a disk called “Backup 1” rather than just say “F Drive”.
+To rename a disk in Windows its as simple as just right-clicking the disk and select rename.
 Type in the name and press enter.